By Aileen Pablo

 CPU Football Field: This one is more eerie and confusing than truly terrifying.
 Many people have reported seeing a woman jogging on the track in the wee hours of the morning.
 If you decide to run, she will join you and begin a conversation… and then completely disappear after she reaches a specific spot on the track.
 Not just students, but professors and even university presidents have said that they’ve jogged with her.

 CPU Valentine Hall (Women’s Restroom): Bathroom ghosts are incredibly common around the world, but this one is particularly troublesome.
 Once in a while, when women are touching up their makeup, a terrifying face will appear behind them in the mirror.
 Supposedly she first appeared in the early 70s, and when she shows up, it’s always around noon.
 Because of this, it is not uncommon for the screams of the women who see her to interrupt classes.

 CPU Ruby Hall: To fully understand the creepiness of Ruby Hall, you need to know that this is where cadavers for med school students are kept.
 Many people have reported typical spooky things like moving furniture, cold spots, and being tripped or pushed, but that’s not the weirdest part.
 Teachers, students, and a janitor have all reported seeing the lights on in one specific classroom long after the rest of the building has been closed and locked up for the night.
 Even crazier, they all say that little imp-like creatures were running around this same classroom!

-Note: Aileen Pablo is a blogger and part of the team behind Open Colleges, one of Australia’s leading providers of Hospitality and Tourism Courses.
-You may find her at http://www.opencolleges.edu.au/tourism-hospitality-courses/tourism-hospitality.aspx
+This guest post is by Aileen Pablo, a blogger and part of the team behind Open Colleges, one of Australia’s leading providers of Hospitality and Tourism Courses.